 Reimbursement for telehealth services continues to move towards parity with on-site services, especially in the wake of the COVID-19 pandemic.
 In compensating for these services, there are many different types of telemedicine arrangement structures, and configuring the appropriate payment model is critical.
 From our professional experience across over 400 telemedicine engagements, typical fee structures could include the following for both the purchasing and the selling of telemedicine services:

 Determining fair market value telemedicine compensation represents a challenge for many market participants among many other issues.

-VMG Health has insight into the latest trends and numerous telemedicine compensation structures based on our extensive experience in valuing telemedicine arrangements.
-As a result, we can rapidly assist in confirming if an arrangement with a physician, or other entity, is fair market value.
+VMG Health has insight into the latest trends and numerous telemedicine compensation structures based on our extensive experience in valuing telehealth arrangements.
+As a result, we can rapidly assist in confirming if an arrangement with a physician, physician group, or outreach facility, is fair market value.

 Documentation illustrating that telehealth fees were set at fair market value represents best practice for compliance purposes.
 Based on regulatory guidance, fees should be derived based on a sound methodology reflecting the terms of the arrangement and relevant value drivers.
 A few examples of value drivers that should be considered in deriving a proper payment for telemedicine services include: